 Written Appraisal Reports:

 $200 per hour for inspection, research, report writing and consultation.
-Written appraisals have a $300 minimum fee for a single item, depending on complexities.
+Written appraisals have a $350 minimum fee for a single item, depending on complexity, excluding IRS related reports.
+Set up and document preparation costs are better absorbed when distributed across multi-item appraisals.
 The initial phone consultation is always free of charge.

 Court / Legal: $300 per hour for expert witness testimony, depositions, conference, court preparation and appearance.
 Retainer to be paid in advance.